What is RSV?

-RSV-PN is a network of parents of children that were hospitalised with RSV infection during infancy.
-We are committed to increasing public awareness of RSV (Respiratory Syncytial Virus).
-Furthermore, we are involved in various RSV research projects representing the patient perspective.
-We use our hands-on experience as parents of RSV patients to make an independent and valuable contribution to the relevance, quality and results of RSV research.
+The RSV Patient Network started (in 2013) as a network of parents whose children were hospitalised with RSV infection during infancy.
+Nowadays, we are a network of adults above >60 years old and (future) parents, which represent all our target groups.
+We are committed to increasing public awareness of RSV.
+Most notably in our efforts to achieve this goal, we have established a Patient Advisory Board, where we are involved in various RSV research projects representing the patient perspective.
+We use our hands-on experience to make an independent and valuable contribution to the relevance, quality and results of RSV research.